-Over the last nine years, the U.S. government has been merging the Nation's military and civil operational meteorological satellite programs into a single, integrated, endto-end satellite system capable of satisfying both civil and national security requirements for space-based remotely sensed environmental data.
-The joint program formed in 1994 by a Presidential Decision Directive is the National Polarorbiting Operational Environmental Satellite System (NPOESS).
+Since 1994, the U.S. government has been merging the Nation's military and civil operational meteorological satellite programs into a single, integrated, end-to-end satellite system capable of satisfying both civil and national security requirements for space-based remotely sensed environmental data.
+The joint program formed by a Presidential Decision Directive is the National Polar-orbiting Operational Environmental Satellite System (NPOESS).

 Once operational, NPOESS will replace the current POES and DMSP systems, each with over a 40-year heritage of successful service.
 The POES and DMSP spacecraft have revolutionized the way in which we observe and predict the weather.
 With the development of NPOESS, we are evolving the existing "weather" satellites into an integrated environmental observing system by expanding our capabilities to observe, assess, and predict the total Earth system - ocean, atmosphere, land, and the space environment.
-Data from the advanced NPOESS sensors will enable more accurate short-term "nowcasts" and forecasts as well as serve data continuity requirements for improved global climate change assessment and prediction.
+Data from the advanced NPOESS sensors will be available four times faster than today significantly improving NWP forecasts and serving data continuity requirements for improved global climate change assessment and prediction.